mahilab/Syntacts/gui.md

 - After creating a cue, type the desired name of the cue into the library.
 Click the `+` button to save the cue under that name.

 *Demo:*
-- Save the cue created above to the Library under the name "Tutorial".
+- Save the cue created above to the Library under the name "sig1".

-*To be continued*
+# Mixing Signals

+- Signals can be mixed using basic arithmetic.
+Multiplying and adding Signals can be thought of as an element-wise operation between two vectors.
+  - Multiplying two Signals creates a new Signal of duration equal to the shortest operand.
+  - Adding two Signals creates a new Signal of duration equal to the longest operand.
+- The default process for mixing Signals in the GUI is multiplication.
+  - Above, "sig1" is a 10 Hz Sine oscillator multiplied by a 250 Hz Square oscillator.
+- You can drag different Processes from the Palette into the Designer to create custom mixed Signals.
+- You can also mix custom Signals together by dragging Signals from the Library into the Designer.

+*Demo:*